 In this area, as well, the TNC 640 distinguishes itself with ample flexibility and functionality.
 Simple recessing operations in longitudinal and transverse direction are just as possible as contour recessing, in which the cycle is machined along any desired contour.
 You can work particularly effectively during recess turning.
 Because infeed and cutting alternate directly, air cuts are hardly necessary.
-Here, too, the TNC considers the technological constraints (width of recessing tool from the tool table) and executes the operations quickly and reliably.
+Here, too, the TNC considers the technological constraints (width of recessing tool, overlap, feed-rate factor, etc.) and executes the operations quickly and reliably.